-I-5: Exclusion of Medicaid Payment for Room and Board

-No services under this waiver are furnished in residential settings other than the private residence of the individual.

-As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.

-b.
-Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item.

-I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver

-Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
-Select one:

-No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.
+on div I. Financial Accountability I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
+Servic es Furnished in Residential Settings.
+Select one: o services under this waiver are furnished in residential settings other than the private residence of the adividual. s specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home f the individual. b.
+Metho metho d for Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the dology that the state uses to exclude Medicaid payment for room and board in residential settings: t complete this item. endix I: Financial Accountability I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver Reimbur sement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
+Select one: No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.
 Yes.
 Per 42 CFR §441.310(a)(2)(ii), the state will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
-The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.

-The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs:
+The state describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services. the following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method d to reimburse these costs: